XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Node Size

 The `node_size` parameter determines the size of database caches.
-For production systems, Ripple recommends that for production servers, you always set it to `huge`.
+Ripple recommends you always set it to `huge` for production servers.
 Increased cache size requires less disk I/O and allows `rippled` to improve performance.
 The trade-off to improving performance better is that memory requirements increase.

 ### Node DB Type